pedrohfonseca/Guided-Project-Storytelling-Data-Visualization-on-Exchange-Rates/README.md

-# Guided Project Storytelling Data Visualization on Exchange Rates
+# Guided Project: Storytelling Data Visualization on Exchange Rates

 ### Project Informations
 *   Solution to the guided project Storytelling Data Visualization on Exchange Rates on [Dataquest](dataquest.io)